aaron122995/SQL-certificates/README.md

 # SQL-certificates

-This is a repository storing my certificates of SQL courses on Dataquest.
+This is a repository storing my certificates of SQL courses on Dataquest and Udemy.